-Ransomware: Analyzing Risk and Protecting Critical Assets
+Ransomware: Analysing Risk and Protecting Critical Assets

 Ransomware is a current threat many people are struggling to understand and manage.
 Amid the headlines and uncertainty, how can the board respond strategically?

 Reputation damage, hefty ransoms and business continuity are all concerns with ransomware.
 But the core of the conversation is about the potential loss of intellectual property and customer information and the specter of unpleasant dealings with criminals and other parties who may or may not be sponsored by nation-state actors.
-The market still doesn’t know the number and full scope of these attacks, as few companies victimized by them are eager to share their experiences.
+The market still doesn’t know the number and full scope of these attacks, as few companies victimised by them are eager to share their experiences.
 However, estimates of total ransomware costs in the United States run as high as $20 billion in 2021.
 Several things are clear: Few companies are fully protected and no company feels safe from ransomware.
 And every company, regardless of size or location, is vulnerable.

 Today’s ransomware threat actors focus on disruption.
 Their model is to rapidly penetrate, exfiltrate, encrypt and then demand ransom, all within a matter of minutes.
 Victims refusing to pay extortion must prepare for public disclosures of exfiltrated data.
 Bottom line, rogue players end up controlling the enterprise.